-- 11. The Advocates for Human Rights and Autonomous Women's House Zagreb respectfully request that the Committee pose the following questions to the Government of Croatia: - What steps is the State party making to ensure that NGO-led shelters and counseling centers receive sufficient funding for providing services to women and children victims of domestic violence, as a part of the rehabilitation process and protection of women's rights to life and security? - Does the State party have risk assessment policies and measures in order to create safety standards on confidentiality of shelters for victims of domestic violence as well as data concerning the victims? - How is the State party ensuring the autonomy of shelters that receive partial state funding? - Does the State party engage NGOs in consultations and partnership when creating policies for NGO provision of shelter and counselling to victims? - What steps and commitments will the State party take to prevent the closure of Croatia's oldest and only confidential shelter, which has served and protected thousands of women and children victims of domestic violence?
+- 11. The Advocates for Human Rights and Autonomous Women's House Zagreb respectfully request that the Committee pose the following questions to the Government of Croatia: - What steps is the State party making to ensure that NGO-led shelters and counseling centers receive sufficient funding for providing services to women and children victims of domestic violence, as a part of the rehabilitation process? - Does the State party have risk assessment policies and measures in order to create safety standards on confidentiality of shelters for victims of domestic violence as well as data concerning the victims?

-&lt;sup>15 In AZKZ's letter to the Ministry, dated August 7, 2016, AZKZ offered the following proposal: "Following the statements made in this letter and all previous appeals to the addressed body, the Party will enable the investigation to be carried out as stated in the conclusion.
+&lt;sup>15 The documentation provided to the MSPY on March 21, 2016 shows photographs the number of rooms, sizes, dimensions and spacing between beds, desks for children, rooms for learning and for play, living and dining rooms, kitchen with equipment, open and closed kitchen elements, refrigerators, cabinets, sanitary, technical and hygienic conditions, natural light sources, devices for uniform heating and air-conditioning, functionally arranged rooms intended for the beneficiaries and their children, rooms for the shelter workers, and all other security requirements.
+In AZKZ's letter to the Ministry, dated August 7, 2016, AZKZ offered the following proposal: "Following the statements made in this letter and all previous appeals to the addressed body, the Party will enable the investigation to be carried out as stated in the conclusion.
 Since the Commission has more than one member, and one member is sufficient to carry out the on-site investigation, the Party will exceptionally allow one member of the Commission to enter the premises of the shelter, Ms. Ruzica Jerkić, who carried out the investigation in the Counseling centre of the Party, in order to meet the formal requirements to obtain the license."

-&lt;sup>16 The letter was dated September 5 but received by AZKZ on September 15, 2016.
+&lt;sup>17 The letter was dated September 5 but received by AZKZ on September 15, 2016.
 Personal Communication from Valentina Andrasek to Rosalyn Park, Oct.
 16, 2016 (on file with authors).